Imperial Japanese Navy in World War II: Yamamoto's revised plan

-Naval operations (1941-1942)
+Naval operations (1941–1942)

 Pearl Harbor

-On December 7, 1941, the two waves of 350 aircraft from the six carriers gained complete surprise and successfully hit their intended targets.
-The initial attacks against Hawaiian airfields were also very successful and negated any possibility of an effective airborne defense or the initiation of a retaliatory strike on the Japanese carriers by American aircraft.
-Achieving total surprise, the well-trained Japanese aircrews dealt a series of heavy blows against the Pacific Fleet.
+On December 7, 1941, two waves of 350 aircraft from the six carriers of the Kido Butai gained complete surprise and successfully hit their intended targets.
+The initial attacks against Hawaiian airfields were also very successful and negated any possibility of an effective airborne defense, or the initiation of a retaliatory strike on the Japanese carriers by American aircraft.
 Forty B5N torpedo bombers were the most crucial part of the operation since they were to be targeted against the main battleships and carriers.
 Of the eight American battleships present in the harbor, five were subjected to torpedo attack and Japanese torpedo aircraft were responsible for the sinking of the battleships Oklahoma, West Virginia and California.
 A single torpedo hit also struck the Nevada.
 Additionally, torpedoes sank a target ship and a minelayer, and damaged the two light cruisers, Helena and Raleigh.
 In return, the Japanese only lost five torpedo bombers.

 The efforts of the torpedo bombers were complemented by an additional 49 B5N configured as level bombers and armed with 1,760lb armor-piercing bombs.
 They dropped their payload from 10,000 ft, scoring ten hits.
 One of these penetrated the forward magazine of battleship Arizona and completely destroyed the ship.
 Other hits slightly damaged the battleships Maryland, West Virginia, and Tennessee.
 The 167 aircraft of the second wave, however, accomplished much less.
 This attack wave included 78 dive-bombers with the IJN's best crews.
 However, against stationary targets, they scored only some 15 hits including five on the Nevada, which slowly moved down the channel to the harbor entrance.
 Nevada was subsequently beached to avoid blocking the channel.
 A single bomb hit struck the battleship Pennsylvania, which was in dry dock, but caused only light damage.
 The light cruiser Honolulu also suffered a near miss that caused moderate damage.

 American losses were heavy; 2,403 personnel and bystanders were killed, 18 ships were damaged or sunk, and 188 aircraft were destroyed.
 In contrast, the Japanese lost 29 aircraft and five midget submarines.
 The Japanese judged the attack as a success, believing that they accomplished their primary tactical goal, which was the destruction of the battle line of the U.S. Pacific Fleet.
 The Japanese operations to conquer Southeast Asia and establish to a defensive perimeter could proceed without interference, and the U.S. Navy was unable to launch a major trans-Pacific counteroffensive for two years.
 However, the three American carriers were at sea at the time of the attack and Pearl Harbor's oil storage, dry dock, submarine piers and maintenance facilities were left unscathed.
-Additionally, contrary to expectations to shatter American morale and force the U.S. government to seek compromise for peace with Japan, the enormous loss of life and property from the sneak attack led to a tidal wave of outrage by the American public.
+Additionally, contrary to the planned shattering of American morale, forcing the U.S. government to seek a compromise peace with Japan, the enormous loss of life and property from the sneak attack led to a tidal wave of outrage by the American public.